chronoxor/CppBenchmark/README.md

 #include <array>

-const int iterations = 100000;
+const int operations = 100000;
 const int chunk_size_from = 32;
 const int chunk_size_to = 4096;

-// Create settings for the benchmark which will make 100000 iterations for each chunk size
+// Create settings for the benchmark which will make 100000 operations for each chunk size
 // scaled from 32 bytes to 4096 bytes (32, 64, 128, 256, 512, 1024, 2048, 4096).
 const auto settings = CppBenchmark::Settings()
-    .Iterations(iterations)
+    .Operations(operations)
     .ParamRange(
         chunk_size_from, chunk_size_to, [](int from, int to, int& result) {